alaiacano/pycube/README.md

 ## Installing pycube

-This is how it SHOULD work.
+The only dependency that I know of is `pymongo`, which is available through `pip`.

 	sudo pip install pymongo
 	git clone git@github.com:alaiacano/pycube.git
 	cd pycube
 	sudo python setup.py install

-I just have to make `setup.py` still.

 ## Creating a new `type`

 Each mongodb collection is referred to as a `type`.
 If you have a log file of a specific action, you're going to need to tell cube about it.
-I'd like that to work like this:
+This will set up the collections that cube requires and set all of the right indexes.

     import pycube
 	cube = pycube.Cube()             # the collector is running on 127.0.0.1 by default.